The Essential Tools for Remotely Managing your Startup

 Throughout the world, entrepreneurs aspire to have their startups become one of the most successful and renowned companies.
 Despite the optimism among entrepreneurs, nine out of ten companies will fail, according to Fortune.
 This statistic can be hard to take in and it may even discourage some of you to think about having your own startup, but its sole purpose is not to discourage you, but rather invigorate you to work even harder.
-As you prioritize your time to scale up your company, here are some tools that I personally recommend that you can use to manage your own startup.
+As you prioritize your time to scale up your company, here are some essential tools that I personally recommend that you can use in managing your startup.

 For my team’s startup, Google Drive is one of the most essential tools that makes organization super simple.
 The cloud-based tool allows my team members including myself to have access to any files wherever we are.

 Google Drive has all sorts of useful widgets, and this includes Google Docs, Google Form, Google Sheets, Google Slides, etc. Starting off, Google Docs is a wonderful platform where members are able to work on the same document and edits or additions included are automatically saved.
 My team uses Google Docs to store every single information and work we have for our company.
 For instance, we use Google Docs to record the response people had when we interviewed them for our primary market research.
 This allows us to access the information whenever we discuss it with our mentors as well as other peers.